benjaminfjones/presburger/README.md

 ## Progress

+  * 2020-07-26 -- Ironed out and tested (proptest) to_nnf for AST formulas,
+    still need to do some memory profiling before commiting to the current AST representation.
-  * 2020-07-07 -- got out the dust mop
+  * 2020-07-07 -- Got out the dust mop
-  * 2019-11-02 -- switched parser generators to lalrpop which seems better suited to this task.
+  * 2019-11-02 -- Switched parser generators to lalrpop which seems better suited to this task.
 There are unit tests now that verify parsing for a range of presberger expressions.

-  * 2019-10-23 -- setup Rust skeleton, experimenting with different parser generator options
+  * 2019-10-23 -- Setup Rust skeleton, experimenting with different parser generator options